0xLeif/AppState/README.md

 ### Dependency Management

 - **Dependency:** Struct for encapsulating dependencies within the app's scope.
-- 🍎 **ObservedDependency:** Struct for encapsulating dependencies within the app's scope.
-Backed by an `@ObservedObject` to publish changes to SwiftUI views.
 - **Scope:** Represents a specific context within an app, defined by a unique name and ID.

 ### Property Wrappers